Police on alert as protesters descend on DC for Trump's military-themed July 4th

 Trump's insistence on speaking at the event drew additional criticism.
 House Majority Leader Steny Hoyer, D-Md., has described Trump’s July Fourth celebration as “a political rally.”

-Fox News' Travis Fedschun and Lucas Tomlinson and The Associated Press contributed to this report.
+Fox News' Travis Fedschun, David McAlpine, Lucas Tomlinson and The Associated Press contributed to this report.